 Finding the right shoe for running can be an overwhelming endeavor.
 There are hundreds of options to choose from and not every shoe is created equal.
 Neither is every foot.
 Your specific foot type and running style will determine the shoe that will keep your feet the happiest in the long run.

 Your running shoes should be replaced regularly as they start to show structural damage after about 120 miles.
-Replace your shoes every six months or 500 miles – whichever comes first.
+Replace your shoes every six months or 500 miles, whichever comes first, so they don’t become a risk factor.
 This will help you avoid foot pain as your shoes begin to wear down and lose support.

 WARM UP AND COOL DOWN

-A five-minute warm up followed by stretching exercises is essential before going on a run.
-Important muscle groups to focus on include the quadriceps, hamstrings, calves, and ankle muscles.
-Proper stretching before and after your run can help prevent injuries such as strains, sprains, and shin splints.
+A five-minute warm up followed by stretching exercises is essential for injury prevention before going on a run.
+Important muscle groups to focus on include the quadriceps, hamstrings, calf muscles, and ankle muscles.
+Proper stretching before and after your run can help prevent injuries such as hamstring strains, ankle sprains, and shin splints.

 GRADUALLY INCREASE DISTANCE